LeeZhaoLun/LeeZhaoLun.github.io/_projects/Systems Engineering Project 1/index.md

 ---
 ## Arena Requirements
-Each arena must conform to the following requirements.
 The arena must have a size of 1330 mm x 1500 mm.
 The arena must have openings connecting it to the adjacent arenas.
 These openings must be at the centres of the sides the arena.